gwlucastrig/Tinfour/README.md

 > The Tinfour compiled binary files (Jar files) are available at
 > [Sonatype's Maven Central Repository](https://search.maven.org/search?q=Tinfour)
 > or the [Maven Central Repository](https://mvnrepository.com/search?q=tinfour)
+>
+> We are migrating some of our documentation to a separate project.
+> Visit [TinfourDocs](https://github.com/gwlucastrig/TinfourDocs) to check it out.
+>

 ### Delaunay Triangulation ###
 The Delaunay Triangulation defines an optimal form for organizing unstructured or semi-random